iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 The previous theorem is a recipe for turning $\Sto{N}$-invariant distributions into ones that are uniform on the simplex.
-The only thing missing is finding a suitable distribution to project.
+The only thing missing is to find a suitable distribution to project.
 What could it be?
 As it turns out,
 a vector of i.i.d. [exponentially distributed random variables](https://en.wikipedia.org/wiki/Exponential_distribution)[^exp-rv] just cuts it.
 I don't want to just postulate it, however.
-We've come this far from first principles, so let's make the exponentials show themselves in our deduction.
+We've come this far from first principles, so let's make the exponentials appear by themselves.

 [^exp-rv]: Continuous random variables with density $f(x) = \lambda e^{-\lambda x} \Id_{[0, \infty)}(x)$.

-We can choose any invariant distribution, so let's go with the easiest kind: those with independent components.
+Any invariant distribution will do, so let's go with the easiest kind: those with independent components.
 What I find the most impressive is that the constraints of $\Sto{N}$-invariance and independence together are strong enough to characterize exponential distributions.